hax0rr/basic-cli-app/README.md

-# basic_cli_app
+# basic-cli-app
-Just a basic CLI App to get started with Go
+- Basic  CLI App where you can provide the url and it will download to your local file